 Unfortunately, reserving one of these illustrious tours can't currently be done online-- a sign that the university has refrained from entering the 21st century?
 Possibly, yes.

-Tours are available for visitors with reduced mobility, but please specify ahead.
+Tours are also available for visitors with reduced mobility, but please specify ahead.

 I tried, but failed to get in the doors....